MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/deploy-two-node-clustered-file-server.md

 :::image type="content" source="media/Cluster-File-Server/Cluster-FS-LUNs.png" alt-text="A diagram depicting the basic architecture of a LUN in a cluster.
 There's a blue box surrounding them to depict how they're isolated from other servers.":::

 To guarantee maximum availability for any server, it's important to follow best practices for server management.
-For example, you should carefully manage the physical environment of the servers by testing software changes before fully implementing them and tracking software updates and configuration changes on all clustered servers.
+For example, you should carefully manage the physical environment of the servers by testing changes before fully implementing them and tracking software updates and configuration changes on all clustered servers.

-The following scenario describes one way to configure a file server failover cluster.
-The files the server shares are on the cluster storage, and either clustered server can act as the file server that shares them.
+The following scenario describes one of the possible ways to configure a file server failover cluster.
+The files the server shares are located on the cluster storage, meaning either node can act as the file server that shares them.

 ## Prerequisites

-You must meet the following requirements for your failover cluster in Windows Server 2019 or 2016 to meet the criteria for an officially supported deployment:
+You must meet the following prerequisites for your failover cluster to meet the criteria for an officially supported deployment:

 - All hardware and software components must meet the qualifications for the appropriate logo.
-For Windows Server 2016, you need the "Certified for Windows Server 2016" logo.
-For Windows Server 2019, you need the "Certified for Windows Server 2019" logo.
+For Windows Server, you'll need the Certified for Windows Server logo.
 For more information about what hardware and software systems have been certified, see the [Windows Server Catalog](https://www.windowsservercatalog.com/default.aspx).

 - The fully configured solution (servers, network, and storage) must pass all tests in the validation workflow, which is included with the failover cluster snap-in.

-In order to use a two-node failover cluster, you need to meet the requirements in the following sections.
+In order to use a two-node failover cluster, you'll also need to meet the prerequisites in the following sections.

 ### Servers